Free Government iPhone Eligibility – See If You Qualify

 What happens if the National Verifier rejects me?

 You can reapply with updated documents.
-Or use a provider-assisted application, where the provider helps verify manually.
+Alternatively, use a provider-assisted application, where the provider helps verify your details manually.

 Is the iPhone brand new or refurbished?

 Most providers offer certified refurbished iPhones that are thoroughly tested and cleaned.
-Some offer brand-new models depending on stock.
+Some providers may offer brand-new models depending on current inventory.

 Can I keep my current number?

 Yes.
-Most Lifeline providers allow number portability when you switch.
+Most Lifeline providers allow number portability so you can keep your existing number when you switch.

 How long does it take to receive the phone?